The New England states with marine shorelines include Connecticut, Rhode Island, Massachusetts, New Hampshire, and Maine.

 New England is world famous for its bounty of fresh seafood.
-The following is a brief overview of seafood and cooking styles from New England.
+The following is a brief overview of seafood and cooking styles from Coastal New England.

 Cooks start by making a simple lobster salad which can be simply chopped cooked lobster meat, mayonnaise, and salt and pepper to taste.
-Optional ingredients can include a little Dijon mustard, butter, lemon and/or diced vegetables.
+Optional ingredients can include a little Dijon mustard, butter, lemon. and/or diced vegetables.
 The salad is chilled prior to serving.

 The most popular lobster roll includes a double sized slice of Italian or other home made bread, with a slot cut down half way in the middle to form a pouch.
-The bread is then toasted for a few minutes in an oven, just enough to harden the outsides.
+The bread is toasted for a few minutes in an oven, just enough to harden the outsides.

 Lobster pie is another very simple but delicious dish.
 Lobster meat is cooked, chopped and placed in a casserole dish.
 Some recipes add vegetables, while others remain simple.

 The New England region has an excellent variety of fish.
 Commercial fishermen land cod, haddock, pollock, hake, monkfish, flounder, ocean perch, dogfish, and others.

 Cod, haddock, and pollock are three of the most delicious saltwater fish found in New England.
 Local cuisine often includes one or more of these mild white fish, either cut into pieces or filleted and fried until crisp and served with fries and cole slaw.
-Another popular dish is haddock, cod, or other New England fish, baked and served with fresh vegetables and bread.